 In a given country, the demographic transition typically starts with a decline in mortality, followed by a fall in fertility a few decades later.
 Due to this pattern, the demographic transition has also brought a spike in world population growth (Figure 1).
-We moved from very slow population increases during most of human history, with growth rates of a few basis points per year, to rates above 2% per year in the late 1960s.
+We moved from very slow population increases during most of human history, with growth rates of a few basis points per year, to rates above 2% per year in the early 1960s.
 Since then, the growth rate of the world population has been falling, with current growth already below 1% per year.
-According to U.N. population projections, population growth will be just 0.1% by 2100.
+According to U.N. population projections, the world population will pick in 2086 and start falling afterward.